rdo-infra/puppet-dlrn/README.md

 The module has been tested on Fedora and CentOS.

 **Important note about letsencrypt module:**This module requires puppet module letsencrypt > 1.0.0 (commit 3c5d17697f14a32f51b24d11f5c6a164d43c1a54 is required).
 At the time of writing this version of puppet-dlrn, latest version in puppetforge is 1.0.0 so until it's updated in puppetforge it must be cloned from  https://github.com/danzilio/puppet-letsencrypt.

+**Important note about the rsync module:**This module requires puppet module rsync > 0.4.0 (commit fc1b68b14fd88fa765121ade9e767359c5892cef at a minimum).
+Until a later version is published in puppetforge, you will need to install the module from the latest source available at https://github.com/puppetlabs/puppetlabs-rsync.

 ## Contributing